Intrepid-2a/EyeTracking/README.md

 - trackEyes()
 - setFixationWindow()

+[implemented so far]

-And it should have a few methods to do things:
+And it should have a few methods to do things.

 At the start that would be: